-Though not on the scale of Ho Chi Minh City or Hanoi, Hoi An has its share of nightclubs and bars.
-Hoi An is a city that arguably serves the cheapest beer in the world and also offers spectacular happy hour deals.
-While a lot of Vietnamese cities have regulations on closing time, Hoi An is not one of them, and this makes it easier for travellers who wish to party the night away.
+Though not on the Ho Chi Minh City or Hanoi scale, Hoi An has its share of nightclubs and bars.
+Hoi An is a city that arguably serves the world's cheapest beer and offers spectacular happy-hour deals.
+While many Vietnamese cities have regulations on closing time, Hoi An is not one of them, making it easier for travelers who wish to party the night away.
 Take a look at this list for some of the best nightlife options in Hoi An.
-Remember not to dress too flashy as Hoi An is a town that stills hold steadfast to its traditional values.
+Remember not to dress too flashy, as Hoi An is a town still steadfastly to its traditional values.

 1. Dive Bar